 Residencies are open to students in all areas of study and from any Empire State College location.

-Students will need to determine if the studies offered at the residency fit into his or her degree plan program and if they are able to attend the face-to-face meetings.
+Students will need to determine if the courses offered at the residency fit into his or her degree plan program and if they are able to attend the face-to-face meetings.
 The number of required meetings, dates and locations vary among residencies.

-Students can register for a residency study through the online registration process (the same process used to register for any study at Empire State College).
+Students can register for a residency course through the online registration process (the same process used to register for any study at Empire State College).
 Each residency has a website outlining the registration process.

 There is a $95 residency fee for the Ecology and Earth Systems Field Residency.
 This fee covers camping and most meals while students are at the field station.